 Principal: Nicole Cush

-Cush prides herself on her expertise as a Social Emotional Leader, putting the needs of the faculty, students and community she serves as paramount.
+Cush prides herself on her expertise as a Social Emotional Leader, placing the needs of the faculty, students and community she serves as paramount.
 Learn more about Principal Cush here.

-This year Principal Cush has focused on the importance of engaging in discussions of Productive Struggle and at the core, the well being of all in the building; Principal Cush challenged students to be creative and she had a Labyrinth installed in the first floor Rotunda to provide support for staff and when students return, as an immediate place where folks can go inward on a short journey, locate their center and come out with a renewed perspective.
-Principal Cush serves on the boards of Open Doors of Asheville, The Delta House Life Development Asheville, Black Asheville Demands and the Roots Foundation, she volunteers with a host of agencies within the city serving youth and sits on the Asheville City Wide Equity Team.
-She has been Tapped as a thought leader for Lenoir-Rhyne University Equity and Diversity Institute course work and teaching a Master Class on How to be a Community Engaged Leader with Western Carolina University.
+In addition to being laser focused on the importance of engaging in discussions of Productive Struggle and at the core, the well being of all in the building; Principal Cush challenged students to be creative and she had a Labyrinth installed in the first floor Rotunda to provide support for staff and when students return, as an immediate place where folks can go inward on a short journey, locate their center and come out with a renewed perspective.
+Principal Cush serves on the boards of Open Doors of Asheville, The Delta House Life Development Asheville, The Roots Foundation, The Cougar Lacrosse Alliance and the YWCA, she volunteers with a host of agencies within the city serving youth and sits on the Asheville City Wide Equity Team.
+She has been Tapped as a thought leader for Lenoir-Rhyne University Equity and Diversity Institute course work and teaching a Master Class on Community Engaged Leadership with Western Carolina University.

 In the rare moments of free time she enjoys hiking and spending time with her daughter, Kyrie, a professional musician who just completed her Masters at Berklee School of Music in Valencia Spain.

 My name is Rheta West and I am so grateful and happy to be joining the Cougar family!
 I have been teaching special education for over 20 years.
 While I could tell you all about my degrees and what universities I have attended, I would rather tell you about my superpower.
 I love kids.
 All kids.
 I especially have a heart for kids who are different, struggling or who don’t want to be loved.
 Those kids are my favorite.